 1. Equity Through Excellence

 Having spent years working with marginalized communities — including immigrant families, communities of color, and students with disabilities — I know firsthand the challenges many of our families face in accessing quality education.
-While we have seen recovery from pandemic learning loss, the gaps in persist.
+While we have seen recovery from pandemic learning loss, the gaps persist.
 This cannot be our new normal.

 Seattle Public Schools can and must do better.
 The talents and commitment of our teachers and staff are there.
 We must focus on: